-The 2017 National Aquaculture Strategy seeks to double the value of Australia's aquaculture industry by 2027, and one of the priority areas is training and education in the sector.
-The strategy is supported (in material respects within the scope of the AISC/IRC) by Federal, State and NT Governments.
+On a broader level, one of the priority areas identified in the 2017 National Aquaculture Strategy57 is training and education in the sector, which is seen as a key driver for doubling the value of Australia's aquaculture industry by 2027.
+This strategy is supported (in material respects within the scope of the AISC/IRC) by Federal, State and NT Governments.
 The recommendations of the 2017 Productivity Commission Inquiry Report into Marine Fisheries and Aquaculture further reinforce the training directions and strategies of the aquaculture and wild catch industry.

 There are major operational advancements emerging through 'distant operations' in aquaculture, wild catch, fishing and fisheries compliance, using remote control centres, cybernated processes and technologically-enhanced equipment.
 The IRC has identified this as a skills gap and priority training area, especially as rapid technological change is driving or contributing to productivity, operations, catch sustainability, environmental control, stock and habitat welfare, and biosecurity.
+There are numerous industry drivers for the adoption of this technology, with significant benefits for the environment, local community, workers, businesses and the international reputation and quality of the produce.

-The Aquaculture and Wild Catch industry has a number of major employers, whose training needs are changing.
+The aquaculture and wild catch industry has a number of major employers, whose training needs are changing.
 Some are already using remote operation centres and establishing additional capacity in distant operations.
 These employers have indicated a willingness to be involved in designing training suitable for remote operations which will better suit their needs.